 Pursuant to the terms and conditions in the Cobalt acquisition agreement, the Company has an obligation to pay to certain former Cobalt stockholders contingent consideration (Cobalt Contingent Consideration) of up to an aggregate of \$500.0 million upon the achievement of certain specified development milestones and a success payment (Cobalt Success Payment) of up to \$500.0 million, each of which is payable in cash or stock.
-The Cobalt Success Payment is payable if, at pre-determined valuation measurement dates, the Company's market capitalization equals or exceeds \$8.1 billion, and the Company is advancing a program based on the fusogen technology in a clinical trial pursuant to an investigational new drug application, or has filed, or received approval for, a biologics license application or new drug application for a product developed using the fusogen technology.
+The Cobalt Success Payment is payable if, at pre-determined valuation measurement dates, the Company's market capitalization equals or exceeds \$8.1 billion, and the Company is advancing a program based on the fusogen technology in a clinical trial pursuant to an investigational new drug (IND) application, or has filed, or received approval for, a biologics license application or new drug application for a product developed using the fusogen technology.
 The Cobalt Success Payment can be achieved over a maximum of 20 years from the date of the acquisition, but this period could be shorter upon the occurrence of certain events.
-A valuation measurement date would also be triggered upon a change of control of the Company if at least one of the Company's programs based on the fusogen technology is an active research program at the time of such change of control.
-If the Company's market capitalization is below \$8.1 billion as of the date of a change of control, the amount of the potential Cobalt Success Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.
-As of June 30, 2023, a Cobalt Success Payment had not been triggered.
+A valuation measurement date would also be triggered upon a change of control of the Company's market capitalization is below \$8.1 billion as of the date of a change of control, the amount of the potential Cobalt Success Payment will decrease, and the amount of potential Cobalt Contingent Consideration will increase.
+As of September 30, 2023, a Cobalt Success Payment had not been triggered.